piured/courel/README.md

 The value of each `GimmickPair` determines the amount of seconds the song time will be stopped.
 A value of 1 will stop the song time for 1 second, a value of 2 will stop the song time for 2 seconds, and so on.
 Negative values are not allowed.

-You must always return a non-empty list in the `GetStops` method of the `ILoader` interface.
+You must always return a non-empty list in the `GetStops` method of the `IChart` interface.
 If you are not using this gimmick, just return an empty list.

 In the example below (left hand side, in Delays section), we modified the Stops gimmick definition by adding a stop at beat 3 with a value of 1, and at beat 9 with a value of 0.5: